zephyrproject-rtos/trusted-firmware-m/trusted-firmware-m/docs/design_documents/dual-cpu/communication_prototype_between_nspe_and_spe_in_dual_core_systems.rst

 contains the original scheduling.

-Mailbox handling must be executed after the original scheduling to make sure that when mailbox handling triggers the sleeping secure service, the status of sleeping secure service has been updated in scheduling.
+Mailbox handling must be executed after the original scheduling to make sure that the status of sleeping secure service has been updated in scheduling when mailbox handling triggers the sleeping secure service.

 A compile flag can be defined to disable mailbox handling in PendSV handler in single Armv8-M scenario during building.